CaskProtocol/cask-lightpaper/protocol-fees.md

 So with the monthly subscription value of 20 DAI and a max base fee of 2%, the applied fee would have been 0.40 DAI for the subscription payment, but with a 25% discount on this fee because the provider is staking 300,000 CASK, they would only pay a fee of 1.50%, or 0.30 DAI per subscription payment.

 Providers have 2 ways of reducing their fees: stake more CASK, or offer longer subscription intervals (ex: quarterly instead of monthly).

+## Yield Performance Fee

+In addition to payment fees, the protocol also takes a percentage of yield generated from the various strategies.
+Just like payment fees, the yield performance fee is split between the DAO treasury and CASK governance stakers.